angelaleong/interlock_simulator_pjs/README.md

  - `car_sim.pde` contains the setup block and main loop.
  - `Car.pde` contains the definition of the Car class, an instance of which is an individual car, complete with steering, acceleration, and initializaiton methods.
+Each Car object must belong to a World object in order to use its collision check methods.
- - `World.pde` will contain the definition of the World class, which should have methods to setup, run, and reset individual scenarios.
+ - `World.pde` contains the definition of the World class, which should have methods to setup, run, and reset individual scenarios.
+Currently, cars can be added to the world, and all of them time-stepped and displayed using a single method.
+An occupancy grid is also implemented, allowing for collision detection (currently working) and line of sight calculations (in the occluded scenarios, not yet implemented)

 ## **Running the simulator**
 Once you've cloned the repo go to repo directory and run `python -m SimpleHTTPServer` (any Mac should have this natively installed).
 This will